CodeVanie/vanie-portfolio/README.md

    ```
 5. Open the page in 360x640 dimension.
 (I'm still not done with mobile devices version since I do mobile-first approach.)

+Created with by CodeVANIE

 📬 Contact

-Created with ❤️ by CodeVANIE

 GitHub: @codevanie